Special Flight Permit

 Applying for a Special Flight Permit

-To apply for a Special Flight Permit, the Bermuda approved Continued Airworthiness Management Organisation (CAMO) should submit a Special Flight Permit application (Form AW-201(P)) along with any supporting documentation to the BCAA Principal Airworthiness Inspector or to email@example.com.
+To apply for a Special Flight Permit, the Bermuda approved CAMO should submit a Special Flight Permit Application – AW-201(p) together with any supporting documentation to the Principal Airworthiness Inspector or alternatively to email@example.com.

 Operating Under a Special Flight Permit

-Operators should be aware that aircraft not having a valid and in force Certificate of Airworthiness in compliance with ICAO Annex 8 do not have automatic rights of international air navigation under the Chicago Convention.
+Operators should be aware that aircraft that do not have a valid and in force Certificate of Airworthiness in compliance with ICAO Annex 8 do not have automatic rights of international air navigation under the Chicago Convention.

-An aircraft operating under a Special Flight Permit should obtain permission from each State whose airspace it is intended to use while operating without a valid Certificate of Airworthiness.
+An aircraft operating under a Special Flight Permit should therefore obtain permission from each State whose airspace it is intending to use while operating without a valid Certificate of Airworthiness.

 - State Safety Programme